 I often see my photo album again to edit, keep and share the crème of la crème of my photography via Flickr.
 I also use one or many photos in my next blog posts or current projects.

 I may reach out to the curator or the exhibition’s place via Twitter to share my gratitude and photos.
 With a public tweet.
 The conversation may continue.

-Next time you go to an exhibition immerse yourself online before your visit.
-When you enjoy an exhibition, consider not to follow the suggested guidelines.
-Feel artefacts, observe and engage with the curators, and perhaps with the other visitors.
+Next time you go to an exhibition, immerse yourself online before your visit.
+Then, when you enjoy an exhibition, consider not following the suggested guidelines.
+Instead, feel artefacts, observe and engage with the curators, and perhaps with the other visitors.